 Biosphere North Savo : Utilization of biomass and biorefining techniques for novel industrial products -development project

 The project is funded by European Regional Development Fund (ERDF).
-The project is implemented by University of Eastern Finland (coordinator) and Savonia University of Applied Sciences.
+The project is implemented by Savonia University of Applied Sciences (coordinator), University of Eastern Finland and Natural Resources Institute Finland

 Regional Council of Pohjois-Savo